brandur/sorg/content/drafts/postgres-reads.md

-A common technique when running applications powered by relational databases like Postgres, MySQL, and SQL Server is sending read operations to readonly replicas [1];
-helping to distribute load between more nodes while also reducing pressure on the primary.
-All of these systems are single master so all writes have to go to the primary that's leading the cluster, but reads can go to any replica as long as it's reasonably current.
+A common technique when running applications powered by relational databases like Postgres, MySQL, and SQL Server is offloading read operations to readonly replicas [1], helping to distribute load between more nodes in the system by re-routing queries that don't need to run on the primary.
+These databases are traditionally single master, so writes have to go to the primary that's leading the cluster, but reads can go to any replica as long as it's reasonably current.

-Spreading load across more servers is good, but the pattern shows itself to be especially useful when accounting for the fact that most write operations have predictable performance -- they're often inserting, updating, or deleting just a single record.
-Reads on the other hand are often much more elaborate, and by extension, expensive.
+Spreading load across more servers is good, and the pattern shows itself to be even more useful when considering that although write operations might be numerous, most of them have predictable performance -- they're often inserting, updating, or deleting just a single record.
+Reads on the other hand are often more elaborate, and by extension, more expensive.

 !fig src="/assets/postgres-reads/replica-reads.svg" caption="Writes on the primary and reads on its replicas."